eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner/A. Pizza Metrics.md

 |104|	1|
 |105|	0|

-9. What was the total volume of pizzas ordered for each hour of the day?
+**9. What was the total volume of pizzas ordered for each hour of the day?**
 ```sql
 SELECT DATE_PART ('hour', order_time) AS time, SUM (pizza_id) AS total_pizza
 FROM customer_orders_temp